AES-256

 Source: Quebec R-22.1 retention rules

-Migrate from your current EMR without double-entry.
-White-glove migration is included on Growth; self-serve CSV + connector on Starter.
+Migrate from your current practice management tool to Delam's medspa EMR software without double-entry.
+White-glove migration is included for Growth customers.
+Self-serve CSV + connector for Starter.

 01